 Project Sea Dragon (PSD) is a large, fully integrated prawn aquaculture project located in northern Australia.
 The project focuses on sustainable land use and integrated design practices to maintain surrounding river and coastal environments and support adjacent agricultural land uses.

-The project is designed to commence production on a nominal 1000ha of land-based ponds, producing nominally 12,000 tonnes per annum (tpa) of prawns in its first stage of development.
+The project is designed to commence production on a nominal 1000ha of land-based ponds, producing nominally 12,000 tonnes per annum (tpa) of prawns in its first full stage of development.

 The project will be delivered as an integrated production system, providing reliable, long-term, high quality and large scale production of Black Tiger prawns.